A Note From Anime Hajime:

-To the question, “Did Wonder Egg Special savage its story,” the answer is a firm, definitive absolutely not.
+To the question, “Did Wonder Egg Special salvage its story,” the answer is a firm, definitive, absolutely not.
 If anything, this final episode took a series that was sliding downhill and pushed it off the cliff.
 The word “disappointing” doesn’t come close to describing it.

 And to start us off, calling this finale an hour-long special is not at all accurate.
 Sure, the second half of this episode was a “conclusion” to Wonder Egg Priority.
 The first half, though, was just a twenty-plus-minute recap of the original series.

 To give this special some credit, I was a little thankful this recap was here.
 Although I had watched Wonder Egg Priority a little less than a month before this post, I had forgotten many of its nitty-gritty details (an occupational inevitability when you review two to three anime a week).

 However, the recap was a hindrance, and it did this series a disservice in two ways.

 First, the recap wasted a ton of precious time Wonder Egg Priority Special did not have to tell a satisfying conclusion.
 If you were scratching your head at the end of the anime, see what happens if you give this episode a shot.